Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The edit type `ACTIVE_CHOOSE_PASSIVE_NONE` is only valid for many to many relationships.
 * The edit type `ACTIVE_EDIT_PASSIVE_NONE` is only valid for many to many relationships.
-* A many-to-one relation must not be bidirectional.

 #### One to many relationship